ilyaghrischenko/Studying/README.md

 # Studying
-This portfolio is intended to show my progress in programming.
+This repository is meant to showcase my progress in programming.

 ![Image](img/ItStep.png)